ocryptocode/educate/README.md

 A revolutionary AI education system.

-This is an education only powered by AI.
+This is an education only powered by AI

 ## links to aalex

-aalex is the running AI that monitors our education system (https://GitHub.com/aalex)
+aalex is the running AI that monitors our education system

+we have apps available
+(https://GitHub.com/aalex)